-Russia’s invasion of Ukraine, and Western countries’ lackluster response to it, poses a serious challenge to the Central European idea that enabled the “Westernization” of former Soviet satellite states in the region during the last two decades.
+Russia’s invasion of Ukraine, and Western countries’ lackluster response to it, poses a serious challenge to the Central European idea that has enabled the “Westernization” of former Soviet satellite states in the region.
 But it has hardly killed off an idea that remains a powerful rebuke to geography.

 Michta allows that the idea of Central Europe was a potent tool of political transformation, “for it carried with it the promise that the ‘lands in-between’ could finally escape the dilemma of being the periphery of either the East or the West, depending on how great power competition unfolded.”

 The concept implied connectivity with the Mitteleuropa of yore, relinked with Germany as a now benign leader of and partner in the European project.

 In the nineteenth century, wrote Robert D. Kaplan in The Revenge of Geography: What the Map Tells Us About Coming Conflicts and the Battle Against Fate (2012), Central Europe was “a zone of relative multiethnic tolerance under the umbrella of a benign if increasingly dysfunctional Habsburg Empire.”
 In the twentieth, it became a “rebuke to the geography of the Cold War.”

 For Central Europe to properly exist, as a part of Europe, the nations there first need to be free and secure.
 The collapse of the Soviet empire and the subsequent admission of its client states to the European Union and NATO guaranteed both.

 As Kaplan put it, if the countries in the region can survive as independent states, “there is a chance for the emergence of a Central Europe, in both a spiritual and geopolitical sense.”

 But the “idea” of Central Europe also implies the region is no longer a contested zone for influence, as Michta suggests.
 And in that sense, it may very well be failing.